robbobfrh84/react-stacks/gh-pages-static-react/README.md

   - You may want to have a static version and a dyanmic version of your webapp.
 This allows you test write code that makes those two versions behave differently, while sharing the same code base.
 - **🌟 Important Notes**:
   - The app being hosted can live in whatever folder/sub-folder you prefer.
-  - It's the `npm run deploy` (`"deploy":...`) command AND the `"homepage": "<url>"` value, both within the package.json that tells github what folder/subfolder to deploy.
+  - It's the `npm run deploy` (`"deploy":...`) command AND the `"homepage": "<url>"` value, both within the package.json that tells Github what `repo/sub-page` to deploy.
-    - So, YES, you can host multiple react apps, by targeting multiple subfolders
+    - So, YES, you can host multiple react apps, by targeting a different `/sub-page`.

-  - 🌟 This example matches the endpoint pattern, BUT that isn't necessary.
-So be careful as testing could get really confusing if you're mixing them!
+  - 🌟 This example matches `sub-page` with `sub-folder`, but notice it's even nested in `my-app`!

  - **Also:** I only nested `my-app` in this folder to preserve original `README.md` within app folder.